QCA Code Compliance

 Details of the Board members and how it functions are included in the Board description in the Corporate Governance report.

-The Board is served by an Audit Committee headed by Derek Zissman and including Stephen Fiamma and Todd Riggs.
-The Audit Committee meets at least twice during the year to review both the interim and year end results before publication.
+The Board is served by an Audit Committee headed by Laura Moglrstue-Blom.
+The Audit Committee meets at least twice during the year to review both the interim and year end results fore publication.
 The Audit Committee receives feedback from the external auditors on areas of risk and accounting procedures which are used in adapting internal control processes as required.

 The Board as a whole operates as the Nominations committee as and when required.